MY APPROACHES TO TREATMENT

 4. Make only one medication change at a time, and keep a clear record of exactly what changes were experienced with each medication:

 This sounds like a basic idea, but it is surprising how many physicians make multiple medication changes at the same time.
 This often occurs as a result of the doctor's eagerness to help a patient feel better as soon as possible.
 But making multiple changes at the same time leads an increased risk of adverse effects, and more importantly it makes it impossible for the doctor or patient to determine which medication adjustment has led to an improvement or which adjustment is causing adverse reactions.
-It is surprising how many patients with a long history of anxiety, depression, or other forms of mental illness have been on dozens of medications over the years but no one is sure (neither patient or doctor) what the effects of each drug had been.
-Observing this simple guideline can spare patients needless, unsuccessful trials on medications and help them more quickly find a medication which is helpful.
+It is surprising how many patients with a long history of anxiety, depression, or other forms of mental illness have been on dozens of medications over the years but no one is sure (neither patient or doctor) what the effects of each drug have been.
+Observing this simple guideline can spare patients needless, unsuccessful trials on medications and help them more quickly find a medication which will be helpful.

 6. Spend enough time with patients to attend to nutrition, fitness, relationships, and healthy living.